This

 Video film; Kalsandhya:

-a new video film has been recently completed under the director of women
+recently completed under the director of women director, writer and

-director, writer and actress Pakhila Kalita.
-The director Kalita has
+actress Pakhila Kalita.
+The director Kalita has written the script and

-written the script and dialogue for the film based on a contemporary
+dialogue for the film based on a contemporary social theme written by

-social theme written by Prof Kinaram Bora.
-The theme depicts the
+Prof Kinaram Bora.
+The theme depicts the deterioration of moral values

-deterioration of moral values in the present day society and ill effects
+in the present day society and ill effects of western culture.
+The film

-of western culture.
-The film is produced Labanya Das Bora under the
+is produced Labanya Das Bora under the banner of Takshasila Productions.

 Video film Bhagyalipi:

-full-length video film titled Bhagyalipi, directed by Kalyan Dey, is
+Guwahati: A full-length video film titled Bhagyalipi,

-under production.
-The film has been produced by upcoming actor Dilip
+directed by Kalyan Dey, is under production.
+The film has been produced

-Kumar das under the banner of Bhagyashree Cine Production of Guwahati.
+by upcoming actor Dilip Kumar das under the banner of Bhagyashree Cine

-Mahesh Kalita.
-The contemporary theme reflecting events in the state and
+by reputed dramatist Mahesh Kalita.
+The contemporary theme reflecting

-participating of popular and glamour artistes are likely to be
+events in the state and participating of popular and glamour artistes

-well-received by the viewers.
-The cast includes Jatin Bora, Malaya
+are likely to be well-received by the viewers.
+The cast includes Jatin

-artistes.
+of other artistes.
 Incidentally, director Kalyan Dey, who is also the

 cinematographer, is well-known as the 'King of Lighting' in theatrs.